clerk/clerk-sdk-ruby/README.md

 To release a new version:
 - update the version number in `version.rb`
+- update `CHANGELOG.md` to include information about the changes
+- merge changes into main
 - run `bundle exec rake release`

 If gem publishing is NOT executed automatically: